Thanks for Your Interest in #DigPINS 2021

 “#DigPINS converted me!
 It made me excited to explore my digital identity as a researcher and teacher.
 In recent years, I have been slow — truly resistant — to online education.
 With #DigPINS, I was energized by colleagues and able to ease into various pedagogical tools in a low stakes manner.
 I also finally launched my professional Twitter account, which I wanted to do for years.
 In the midst of the transition to remote learning during COVID-19, I tapped into my new Twitter network to identify virtual guest speakers and find ways to convert my teaching on the fly.
 While I know it will be challenging, I am now actually excited to build a virtual learning community during my first fully online course next year.” – Natalie Sampson Assistant Professor, Public Health, and a UM-D participant in #DigPINS 2019

-#DigPINS Summer 2020 will run from June 1st – 26th.
 Time commitment for active participation is estimated at between 3-5hrs per week though someone could spend more time if they were so motivated. #DigPINS has many asynchronous activities like blogging/commenting and text chat that can take place on a very flexible schedule.
-However, there are a few synchronous activities like video calls and twitter chats that happen at a specific time.
-All synchronous activities are scheduled via polling of participants availability and suggestions are made to those who cannot make that time about how they can participate in other ways.
+However, there are usually a few synchronous activities like video calls and twitter chats that happen at a specific time.
+All synchronous activities are scheduled via polling of participants availability with times chosen based on what works for most people.
+Suggestions are made to those who cannot make synchronous times about how they can participate in other ways.
 We like to offer lots of opportunities for participants and then they can decide how they would like to spend their time in them – it is okay to focus on some more than others or to even miss some activities.

 #DigPINS is an openly licensed template for adoption and adaptation in college and university environments by faculty development professionals, instructional designers, librarians, and others looking to create a significant online learning experience for faculty.
 DigPINS has been implemented at: